 Images by Kate Meyer Photography

-We are Letty, Jeff, Christina, Kevin and Tom, riding 325 miles from Pittsburgh to Washington D.C.
-October 2nd-7th!
-We are riding for The FedUp Coalition, in honor of our dearly loved son/nephew, Tyler Grove.
+October 2016… Letty, Jeff, Christina, Kevin and Tom rode 325 miles from Pittsburgh to Washington D.C. to raise funds for the FED UP!
+Coalition, in honor of their dearly loved son/nephew, Tyler Grove.

 The 2016 FED UP RALLY was a success!
 The 2016 FED UP!
 Rally and March to Capitol Hill was held on Sunday, September 18th, at 1:00 p.m. at the Sylvan Theater on the Washington Monument grounds in Washington, D.C..
 There was a sold-out reception at the National Press Club on the evening of September 17th and a Hill Day on Monday September 19th.
 Thank you for your support!
 See our 2016 FED UP!
 Rally page for details.